 The hyperfine interaction between the electrons and the GaAs host nuclei lead to spin dephasing times T2* ~10ns, inhibiting the performance of the qubit.
 More precisely, since the electrons sit in separate quantum dots they experience slightly different nuclear fields, which evolve in time.
 Differences in magnetic field drive transitions between S and T0 at an unknown rate, leaving the qubit in an unknown state.
 Substantial progress has been made in order to mitigate this effect.
 Using the qubit to pump spin into the nuclei, the nuclear magnetic field is stabilized, and the nuclear bath is narrowed.
 Using this techniqueT2* is improved to ~200ns.
 Additionally, using dynamic decoupling schemes that take advantage of the slow evolution of the qubit-environment interaction (hyperfine interaction), we observe T2 ~200 µs, which allows for more than 1000 coherent quantum operations.

 Using nanosecond electrical control of the confining potential in the quantum dots, we can control the exchange interaction between the two electrons, which drives transitions between the up-down and down-up states.
 Using our nuclear control techniques and control over the exchange interaction we demonstrate universal, coherent quantum control of this qubit, allowing for preparation of an arbitrary single qubit state.
+We have also demonstrated entanglement between two qubits using their capacitive coupling.
 This is done without the need for RF magnetic fields, which can be difficult to deliver to a small sample at 40mK.